SCIInstitute/ShapeWorks/Documentation/UseCases.md

             "verbosity" : 3,
             "use_statistics_in_init" : 0

-## Analyze
+### Analyze

-The PBM for the mean and samples and the primary modes of variation are visualized using ShapeWorks Studio.
+The particle based model for the mean shape and samples and the primary modes of variation are visualized using ShapeWorksStudio.
+For more information see: [Analyze.md](https://github.com/SCIInstitute/ShapeWorks/blob/master/Documentation/Analyze.md)